Lauren Williams named editor in chief of Vox; Ezra Klein to be editor at large

 Vox bills itself as a destination for explanatory journalism.
 It has been a closely watched venture since Klein left The Washington Post to launch it in 2014.
 Its parent company, Vox Media, also operates The Verge, SBNation, Eater, and other titles.

-The changes atop Vox come at a time of intense anxiety for digital publishers.
+The changes atop Vox come at a time of anxiety for digital publishers.

-Traffic gains have not been matched by revenue gains, which partly explains the efforts to expand into new areas like television.

 Some startups have been mocked for attempting so-called pivots to video.
 But Klein said that's not what is happening at Vox.